 This is why I’ve written a book for girls and moms of the digital age.
 Titled Liked: Whose Approval are You Living For? it is packed with insights and inspiration related to social media, friendship, identity, and faith.
 Liked just released on November 15 and is available everywhere books are sold, both online and in bookstores.

 Being smart online is really a matter of being conscientious.
 It requires thinking through your posts/comments and being intentional.
-If your daughter (or son) is a social media user, you may appreciate these 20 tips excerpted from LIKED.
+If your daughter (or son) is a social media user, you may appreciate these 20 tips excerpted from Liked.
 My hope is that they’ll ignite a conversation in your home and help your teen cultivate healthy online habits that allow them stand out in a good way.

 1. Pick a goal that pleases God.
 Social media should be used to spread love, not poison.
 Look for what is good, right, and inspiring in this world, and then post about those things.